deconf/Clicky-Analytics-for-WP/readme.txt

 Clicky Custom Dashboard

-- today's traffic overview, links, content and searches
-- visitors overview for predifined ranges or a custom date range
+- all clicky stats are available in a custom dashboard, under your blog's administration panel.

 Some features like video analytics and custom data tracking will require a <a href="http://clicky.com/66508224" target="_blank">Clicky Analytics Pro</a> account.